-Importantly, Discrimination based on Marital these statuses must be sex-based in order to constitute Sex Discrimination (such as treating married women more or less favorably than married men, treating an unmarried mother more or less favorably than a married mother based on sex stereotypes, or treating a man who is married to a man more or less favorably than a woman who is married to a man).
+Importantly, Discrimination based on these statuses must be based on a Protected Class in order to constitute Discrimination (such as treating married women more or less favorably than married men, treating an unmarried mother more or less favorably than a married mother based on sex stereotypes, or treating a man who is married to a man more or less favorably than a woman who is married to a man).

-- Parties include the Complainant(s) and Respondent(s), collectively. - Pregnancy or Related Conditions refers to pregnancy, childbirth, termination of pregnancy, or lactation, including related medical conditions and/or recovery. - Prohibited Conduct is an umbrella term including Discrimination, Harassment, Sex Discrimination, Sex-Based Harassment, and Retaliation. - Recipient means a postsecondary education program that is a recipient of federal funding. - Relevant means related to the allegations of Prohibited Conduct at issue and whether or not the alleged Prohibited Conduct occurred.
-The following evidence is impermissible (and will not be considered Relevant) even if it would otherwise be considered Relevant: - evidence protected under a privilege recognized by federal or state law, unless the person holding the privilege has waived it voluntarily; - o records that are made or maintained by a physician, psychologist, or other recognized professional or paraprofessional in connection with the provision of treatment to a Party or witness, unless the person has voluntarily consented, in writing, to the use of such records in the Grievance Procedures; and/or - evidence and questions about the Complainant's sexual interests or prior sexual conduct, unless such evidence and questions about prior sexual conduct is: - offered to prove that someone other than the Respondent committed the conduct alleged, or - if concerning specific incidents of prior sexual activity with the Respondent which are offered to prove Consent. - Remedies are measures provided, as appropriate, to the Complainant and/or other person whose equal access to the University's Education Program or Activity was determined to have been limited or denied by Prohibited Conduct, in order to restore or preserve that person's access to the University's Education Program or Activity.

-- Report means any notice to the Title IX Coordinator of conduct that may constitute Prohibited Conduct.
+- Parties include the Complainant(s) and Respondent(s), collectively. - Pregnancy or Related Conditions refers to pregnancy, childbirth, termination of pregnancy, or lactation, including related medical conditions and/or recovery. - Prohibited Conduct is an umbrella term including Discrimination, Harassment, Sexual Misconduct, and Retaliation. - Recipient means a postsecondary education program that is a recipient of federal funding. - Relevant means related to the allegations of Prohibited Conduct at issue and whether or not the alleged Prohibited Conduct occurred.
+The following evidence is impermissible (and will not be considered Relevant) even if it would otherwise be considered Relevant: - evidence protected under a privilege recognized by federal or state law, unless the person holding the privilege has waived it voluntarily; - records that are made or maintained by a physician, psychologist, or other recognized professional or paraprofessional in connection with the provision of treatment to a Party or witness, unless the person has voluntarily consented, in writing, to the use of such records in the Grievance Procedures; and/or - evidence and questions about the Complainant's sexual interests or prior sexual conduct, unless such evidence and questions about prior sexual conduct is: - offered to prove that someone other than the Respondent committed the conduct alleged, or - if concerning specific incidents of prior sexual activity with the Respondent which are offered to prove Consent. - Remedies are measures provided, as appropriate, to the Complainant and/or other person whose equal access to the University's Education Program or Activity was determined to have been limited or denied by Prohibited Conduct, in order to restore or preserve that person's access to the University's Education Program or Activity. - Report means any notice to the Title IX Coordinator of conduct that may constitute Prohibited Conduct.
 A Report may come from any individual, not just a Complainant.
 Not every Report is or will result in a Complaint. - Respondent means an individual who is alleged to have violated this Policy.
+In the event that a Complaint alleges that a University policy or practice discriminates on the basis of Protected Class, the University is not considered a Respondent.
+In such cases, the University will follow this Policy, including the Grievance Procedures, although the University will, necessarily, not be entitled to certain procedural rights and steps afforded to individual Respondents.
+In the event a Complaint against an individual Respondent is based on actions the Respondent took in accordance with a University policy or practice, the Complaint may, in the University's sole discretion, be amended to substitute the University as Respondent.
+This determination will be made after a consideration of factors including, but not limited to, whether the individual was, in fact, following the University policy or practice; what actions the individual took; and whether the individual could be subject to Disciplinary Sanctions

-In the event that a Complaint alleges that a - Student means a person who has gained admission to the University. - Title IX Team refers to the Title IX Coordinator, any deputy coordinators, and any member of the Grievance Process Pool.
+- Student means a person who has gained admission to the University. - Title IX Team refers to the Title IX Coordinator, any deputy coordinators, and any member of the Grievance Process Pool.